philc/book-notes/playful parenting - lawrence cohen.md

     therapist, that even if she had broken a bone, bones heal faster than timidity and fearfulness."
   * Play out the situations where your child is impulsive.
 Just say "let's play school".
 "Let's play getting dressed and ready."
 "Let's play that you want this toy real bad, adn I won't share it with you."
-Take a real situation that i shard for them, label it as play, and let children practice gaining control over their impulses in ways that won't get them punished or humiliated.
+Take a real situation that is hard for them, label it as play, and let children practice gaining control over their impulses in ways that won't get them punished or humiliated.
 * Suspend reality: reverse the roles (chap 7)
   * "Let's pretend that you're the day and I'm the daughter, and you're mad at me" -- a five-year-old girl to